ashmgarv/Image-Recommendation-System/README.md

 Just run pip install -r requirements.txt

 # Configuration
-**BEFORE YOU RUN**
-Copy the file `settings.toml.example` to `settings.toml` and make the required updates based on your system and configuration.
-THIS APPLICATION WILL NOT RUN CORRECTLY UNLESS YOU UPDATE THE CONFIGURATION.
 The configuration can be edited in `settings.toml`.
 There are comments in the file describing each of the configurations.
 To get this program running, it is enough to provide `username`, `password`, `host`, `port`, `data_path`.